yanzhang422/Quant/README.md

 **Stock Price Prediction using Deep Learning with Python.ipynb** using 60% history data fit the model, 40% history data test the model and do the next day price prediction.

+**Predict Stock Price with Linear Regression in Python.ipynb** using 70% history data fit the model, 30% history data test and predict the next 3 days price, it uses machine learning method, Linear regression trains the model.

 ### Markdown